Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 Cancer

 The International Agency for Research on Cancer (IARC), the cancer research arm of the World Health Organization, classified glyphosate as Group 2A: probably carcinogenic to humans in 2015, citing strong evidence in animal studies and limited evidence in humans for non Hodgkin lymphoma.
 The 2025 Global Glyphosate Study from Italy's Ramazzini Institute, described by its authors as the most comprehensive independent rodent study to date on the chemical, found increased rates of leukemia and other tumors in animals exposed to doses considered safe under EU regulatory limits.
-Bayer (which acquired Monsanto in 2018) has paid more than 11 billion dollars to settle non Hodgkin lymphoma claims from groundskeepers, farmers, and homeowners with documented Roundup exposure, with additional billions reserved for pending cases.
+Bayer (which acquired Monsanto in 2018) has committed more than $16 billion to settle non Hodgkin lymphoma claims from groundskeepers, farmers, and homeowners with documented Roundup exposure, with additional billions reserved for pending cases.

 The EPA continues to classify glyphosate as not likely to be carcinogenic.
 The European Food Safety Authority took a similar position in its 2023 reapproval review.
 The disagreement is real, and it is mostly about which studies regulators choose to weigh more heavily.
 The pattern, however, is consistent: independent and international cancer agencies see a signal that national regulatory bodies in the United States and Europe have so far chosen not to act on.